IamAM99/carla-autonomous-driving/README.md

 # DQN-Based Autonomous Driving Systems in CARLA

-Full report of the project can be found in (report.pdf)[report.pdf].
+Full report of the project can be found in [report.pdf](report.pdf).

 ## Summary
 This project investigates the efficacy of Deep Q-Networks (DQN) for autonomous driving within the CARLA simulation environment.
 A DQN agent was developed to autonomously navigate a vehicle along a set route, aiming to avoid collisions and remain on the roadway.
 The environment was simplified by excluding pedestrians and other vehicles to focus exclusively on the driving task.
 Various experiments were conducted to refine the action space and reward function.
 The findings suggest that DQN may not be ideal for this application, indicating a potential need to explore alternative approaches like deep deterministic policy gradient (DDPG) for further performance assessment.